isaac-weisberg/Insecurity/README.md

 ## Starting a WindowCoordinator

-In order to start working with `Insecurity` in your app, you should use a coordinator that manages your `UIWindow`.
+In order to start working with `Insecurity` in your app, you should create a coordinator that manages your `UIWindow`.
 It's called `WindowCoordinator`.
 Then, you call `navigation.start` methods on it in order to start your instances of `ModalCoordinator.`